2022 Jeep Grand Cherokee Problems Analysis Guide

 Power Steering Problems

-Almost all of the complaints listed as steering issues involve power steering problems.
-Some complaints state that drivers suddenly lose power steering, usually along with other driver-assist functions like lane assistance and forward collision control.
+Most of the complaints listed as steering issues specify power steering problems.
+Some complaints state that drivers suddenly lose power steering, often along with other driver-assist functions like lane assistance and forward collision control.
 Others say that power steering simply failed, while others refer to a power steering disconnect.

 “I immediately took it into the dealer and they cannot reproduce the problem.
 I am driving a loaner as I do not feel safe in the brand-new vehicle.
 No warning lights came on prior to this problem appearing.”